-There are many ways of treating concrete floors once they have been placed.
+There are many ways of treating concrete floors once they have been placed as well as many methods of concrete driveway resurfacing.
 This depends on the performance which is required for the designated client.
 This could be polished concrete, an epoxy coating, a resin, or just even sealed.

 Such treatment has a positive effect on the floor’s functionality and other similarly important issues.
 One of the companies that trades in Concrete, mixtures and chemicals for construction is the Concrete Additives and Chemicals Pvt.
 Ltd.

 Their parent company began its journey in 1942 with trading in chemicals.
 As a natural progression we got into manufacturing lignin products in 1966 – the 1st generation plasticizer for concrete, diversiﬁed into SNF – 2nd generation plasticizer for concrete, further diversiﬁed to manufacture Poly Carboxylate Ether (PCE) – 3rd generation plasticizer for concrete.

 They have been a leading supplier of these key raw materials to admixture companies globally.
 With a robust infrastructure, several integrated facilities located in India and the Middle East, we are exploring African continent as it has a great potential.

 CAC have now looked beyond admixtures and forayed into underground construction with Alkali Free Accelerators, TBM aids, PU Injection Grouts, Sprayable Waterprooﬁng Membranes, Polysulphide Sealants, Epoxy Resin Grouts, and Water-Based Concrete Curing Sprays, Bipolar Organic Corrosion Inhibitors, Soil Stabilisers for road construction and much more.